 - To limit misuse of devices, try to lock apps that are not essential to fieldworkers (e.g., using AppLock)

-- For phone surveys, install recording software (but make sure respondents consent to being recorded and know they can withdraw their consent; see MIT's template consent form (direct download; other MIT templates) for required statements on this)
+- For phone surveys, install recording software (but make sure respondents consent to being recorded and know they can withdraw their consent; see MIT's template consent form (direct download; other MIT templates) for required statements on this); see also our section on resources for conducting remote surveys for a more thorough discussion of remote survey work.

 - For GPS units, be sure to set the same coordinate format on all units before sending them to the field so you don’t have to convert them later.